 The original Vereins Kirche (society church as it is translated) was the first public building in the settlement and was located in the middle of San Saba Street, which was renamed Main Street.
-It was to serve as town hall for meetings, as a schoolhouse, as a lookout for protection against the Native Americans and as a church for all faiths.
+The eight-sided structure was to serve as town hall for meetings, as a schoolhouse, as a lookout for protection against the Native Americans and as a church for all faiths.
 The original structure was removed following the town's golden jubilee in 1897.
 The reproduction was constructed in 1935 and completely refurbished in 2020 with exhibits to tell the story of this iconic Fredericksburg structure.

 6 Schwarz Building (1907)

 (original use continues) 216 W. Main St.

 Constructed in 1907 by Charles Schwarz, this limestone commercial building housed a general merchandise and dry goods store on the ground floor and living quarters for the Schwarz family on the second floor.
-Rudolph Itz Saloon and Home (circa mid-1800s) (adaptive use - office/guesthouse) 320 W. Main St.

-Although no dates are known, based on construction methods this complex of the main building and log cabin date back to the earliest days of Fredericksburg, serving as a saloon, butcher shop and beer distributorship through the years.
+7 Rudolph Itz Saloon and Home (circa mid-1800s) (adaptive use - guesthouse and retail) 320 W. Main St. Although no dates are known, based on construction methods this complex of the main building and log cabin date back to the earliest days of Fredericksburg, serving as a saloon, butcher shop and beer distributorship through the years.
 Rudolph's Saloon advertised in the 1910 Gillespie County Fair catalog that they sold "Ice Cold Pabst and City Beer, Soda and Mineral Water, Cigars, Etc." 8 Zion Lutheran Church (1853-54) (original use continues) 426 W. Main St.

 The oldest Lutheran church in the Texas Hill Country, the congregation was founded by six faithful Lutheran families in 1852.
-In1853, the congregation decided to build a rock church-50 feet long, 36 feet wide and 18 feet high.
-The members hew wood by hand and quarried the limestone.
+In 1853, the congregation decided to build a rock church-50 feet long, 36 feet wide and 18 feet high.
+The members hewed wood by hand and quarried the limestone.
 Beautiful stained glass windows in the nave symbolize the Christian church year.

 Abundant limestone became the building material of choice.
 Many of the notable limestone commercial structures along Main Street date to the post-Civil War building boom.
-9 William Bierschwale Home (1889) PRIVATE HOME (original use continues) 110 N. Bowie St.

-Designed by the noted English architect Alfred Giles who came to Texas in 1873, this home was built by William Bierschwale, who served as particular note is the huge fireplace in the rear gallery kitchen-about 13 feet wide and 5.5 feet high.
+9 William Bierschwale Home (1889) PRIVATE HOME (original use continues) 110 N. Bowie St. Designed by the noted English architect Alfred Giles who came to Texas in 1873, this home was built by William Bierschwale, who served as are almost two feet thick.
+Of particular note is the huge fireplace in the rear gallery kitchen-about 13 feet wide and 5.5 feet high.
 Detailed floor plans of this house were placed in the Library of Congress during the Texas Centennial in 1936 when outstanding landmarks were recognized.
-11 Vogel Sunday House (circa late 1880s) PRIVATE HOME (adaptive use - residential) 418 W. Austin St. In the 1880s, German immigrant Christian Vogel built the left half of this structure to house his family while in town for Saturday trading and Sunday church services.
+11 Vogel Sunday House (circa late 1880s) PRIVATE HOME (adaptive use - guesthouse) 418 W. Austin St. In the 1880s, German immigrant Christian Vogel built the left half of this structure to house his family while in town for Saturday trading and Sunday church services.
 His son Amandus and wife Elizabeth added the right half and covered the expanded house with pressed tin (to give the appearance of stone) at the turn of the century.
-Weber Sunday House (1904) Admission Fee (on the grounds of the Pioneer Museum) 325 W. Main St.
+12 Weber Sunday House (1904) Admission Fee (on the grounds of the Pioneer Museum) 325 W. Main St. This Sunday House was built in 1904 near the corner of W. San Antonio and S. Cherry Streets by Mr. and Mrs. August Weber.
+It was moved to the grounds of the Pioneer Museum in 1972, and the small house is furnished in much the same style as when the Webers used it.
+Many of the original Sunday Houses were enlarged and remodeled over the years, so this property offers an authentic glimpse of a Sunday House.